-Like every Talon recording system, the simulator can be controlled locally or remotely via the socket-based client-server architecture.
-This allows system engineers to set up and test remote control of their recording system before it has been received.
-In addition, they can also create system profiles that can be saved in the simulator and then reused in the actual Talon recording system.
+Like every Talon recording system, the Simulator can be controlled locally or remotely via the socket-based client-server architecture.
+This allows you to set up and test remote control of your recording system before you receive it.
+In addition, you can also create system profiles that can be saved in the Simulator and then reused in the actual Talon recording system.

 Pricing and Availability